sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 ### Id

-All Entities and persistent Value Objects will also have a surrogate `id` attribute, which is the primary key in the database.
+All Entities and persistent Value Objects will also have a surrogate `id` attribute, which is the primary key in the database und used in foreign key relations.
+This attribute is automatically added during [model enrichment](developers-guide#model-enrichment).

-The Java type of the automatically generated id attribute is `Long`.
+The default Java type of the id attribute is `Long`.
 This can be change as described in the [Developer's Guide](developers-guide#types).

 ### Changeable